Your rent will be increasing from 3 April 2023. Find out more about the rise and what you may need to do about it on this page.

 To ensure we can continue to offer you the best possible services, we are increasing the amount of rent we charge this year.

-If you pay your utility charges through Arun District Council, then these increases will not be reflected in your charges until the next financial year (2023/24).
+If you pay your utility charges through us, then these increases will not be reflected in your charges until this financial year (2023/24).

 What you need to do

 You must tell Universal Credit (UC) that your rent has changed as soon as possible on or after 3 April 2023.
 You need to tell them before they decide the amount of your next monthly payment.

 UC should ask you whether your rent has increased, if they don’t then on your online account you should select ‘report a change’ and then ‘where you live and what it costs’ you will then be asked to put in your new rent and the date when it increased.
 This information can be found on your rent notification letter.